Hypothalamotegmental tract

-In human neuroanatomy, the hypothalamotegmental tract is a pathway from the hypothalamus to the reticular formation.
-Axons from the posterior hypothalamus descend through the mesencephalic and pontine reticular formations.
+The hypothalamotegmental tract is a pathway from the hypothalamus to the reticular formation.
+Axons from the posterior hypothalamus descend through the midbrain and pontine reticular formation.
 They connect with reticular neurons important in visceral and autonomic activity.
 The tract is a continuation of the medial forebrain bundle in the lateral portion of the tegmentum.
-It is not visible without special stains.
+It can only be seen with special staining.